MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 - Enable or disable a LAN connection.

-- Modify the properties of all of remote access connections of users.
+- Modify the properties of all remote access connections of users.

 - Delete all the remote access connections of users.

 - Rename all the remote access connections of users.

-- Issue `ipconfig`, `ipconfig /release`, or `ipconfig /renew` commands.
+- Issue `ipconfig`, `ipconfig /release`, and `ipconfig /renew` commands.

 - Enter the PIN unblock key (PUK) for mobile broadband devices that support a SIM card.

-> [!NOTE]
-> This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
+This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
+This group can't be renamed, deleted, or removed.

 The Network Configuration Operators group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).

-> [!NOTE]
-> This group can't be renamed, deleted, or removed.

 |Attribute|Value|
 |--- |--- |